eflows4hpc/hpcwaas-api/docs/rest-api.md

 By default, workflows are public.
 This means that they are displayed when any user uses the `wass workflows list` command.
 To restrict access to a workflow to a user (or a group of users), you need to add the `hpcwaas-authorized-users` tag to your workflow.
 The tag value is a list of comma-seperated UUID of the users you want to allow access to your workflow.
 Users can get their Unity UUID by logging in at the `/auth/login` endpoint in their browser.

+**Important note:** Without the `hpcwaas-workflows` tag, your workflow won't be visible from the `waas` CLI, even if the `hpcwaas-authorized-users` tag is defined.
+So, to make a workflow visible to a user (or a group of users), both tags need to be present.

 ### API Endpoints

 #### Request authentication token